peer-open-source/xara-docs/source/user/manual/analysis/test/NormUnbalance.rst

 This command is used to construct a convergence test which uses the norm of the right hand side of the matrix equation, i.e. :math:`b` vector in :math:`Ax=b`, to determine if convergence has been reached.
 What the right-hand-side of the matrix equation is depends on integrator and constraint handler chosen.
-Usually, though not always, it is equal to the unbalanced forces in the system.
+Usually, though not always, it is equal to the equilibrium residual.

 .. tabs::